buchgr/bazel-remote/README.md

 # A remote build cache for [Bazel](https://bazel.build)

-bazel-remote is a HTTP/1.1 server that is intended to be used as a remote build cache for [Bazel](https://bazel.build).
+bazel-remote is a HTTP/1.1 and gRPC server that is intended to be used as a remote build cache for [Bazel](https://bazel.build).
 The cache contents are stored in a directory on disk.
 One can specify a maximum cache size and bazel-remote will automatically enforce this limit and clean the cache by deleting files based on their last access time.
 The cache supports HTTP basic authentication with usernames and passwords being specified by a `.htpasswd` file.

+## HTTP/1.1 REST API

 Cache entries are set and retrieved by key, and there are two types of keys that can be used:
 1. Content addressed storage (CAS), where the key is the lowercase SHA256 hash of the stored value.